 One, it makes us feel like we already missed our mark.
 That even though we didn’t need to wake up early, we should have.
 This mentality creeps into the rest of our day and doesn’t allow us to be our most productive or confident self.
 When you start the day disappointed in yourself, it’s that much harder to recover.

-Two, alarm-hitting, snooze sleep, is almost worse than no sleep at all.
+Two, alarm-hitting snooze sleep is almost worse than no sleep at all.
 You’re groggy and multiple studies have shown that this kind of sleep inertia reduces productivity and focus.

 So be realistic about what time you need to get up.
 Pretending you’re going to rise at 6am is not useful when you could sleep until 7am and wake up bright-eyed and ready to get after it.
-Get a fresh start, every morning.

-Check your Classy watch and give yourself 45 minutes to respond to emails in a thoughtful and valuable manner.
+Give yourself 45 minutes to respond to emails in a thoughtful and valuable manner.
 We’ve become so concerned with rapid-fire quick responses that our emails are lacking in quality.
 If you’re the type to email the way you text, this pause will prove productive.

 Not only will you think through your answers with more clarity, but you won’t be distracted by other incoming messages, emails, or lose yourself to a Facebook news feed.